-- In this course, we will consider the general case of probabilistic systems (note that the deterministic oness can be seen as a special case), and develop quantitative (probabilistic) foundations - Randomization is often used in protection mechanisms, as it is quite effective in obfuscating the link between public and private information (aka observables and secret information) - We need to reason about the knowledge of the adversary, which can often be represented in terms of a probability distribution on the set of the possible values of the secret (probabilistic knowledge)
+- In this course, we will consider the general case of probabilistic systems (note that the deterministic ones can be seen as a special case), and study the quantitative (probabilistic) foundations of privacy and information leakage.
+The reasons are: - Randomization is often used in protection mechanisms, as it is quite effective in obfuscating the link between public and private information (aka observables and secret information) - We need to reason about the knowledge of the adversary and of the user, as these may influence privacy and utility, respectively.
+This is usually represented in terms of a probability distribution on the set of the possible values of the secret (probabilistic knowledge)